-- Progress against recommendations from both internal and external audit alongside the Best Value Report, including the Council's arrangements for ensuring these are monitored and reported on a routine basis; - Internal audit arrangements during 2020/21, including significant findings identified and the work done to address issues identified; - The quality of reporting and information provided to key decision makers, and evidence of effective challenge and scrutiny; - Following the public pound arrangements; - Implementation of the revised governance arrangements to respond the second national lockdown, ensuring appropriate transition arrangements were in place; and - Progress in developing a revised programme of member training and support.
+- Progress against recommendations from both internal and external audit alongside the Best Value Report, including the Council's arrangements for ensuring these are monitored and reported on a routine basis. - Internal audit arrangements during 2021/22, including significant findings identified and the work done to address issues identified. - The quality of reporting and information provided to key decision makers, and evidence of effective challenge and scrutiny. - Following the public pound arrangements. - Transition arrangements are in place to support the newly elected members including a programme of member training and support.